richardbiely/gaia-ecs/README.md

 w.name(e, nullptr);
 ```

 If you already have a dedicated string storage it would be a waste to duplicate the memory.
 In this case you can use ***ecs::world::name_raw*** to name entities.
-In this case the string is NOT copied and NOT stored internally.
-You are responsible for its lifetime.
-The pointer also needs to be stable.
+It does NOT copy and does NOT store the string internally which means you are responsible for its lifetime.
+The pointer should be stable.
 Otherwise, any time your storage tries to move the string to a different place you have to unset the name before it happens and set it anew after the move is done.

 ```cpp
 const char* pUserManagedString = ...;